team-telnyx/ArchivingFiles/README.md

-# ArchivingFiles
+# Archiving Files
-The repo consists scripts for archiving old files stored by Telnyx
+The repo consists of scripts for archiving old files stored by Telnyx